samuelogboye/bash-scripts/semistandard-js/README.md

 Now that everything is set up, you can save time and keystrokes when using semistandard-js:

-Instead of typing `semistandard`, simply type:
+Instead of typing `chmod +x file` and `semistandard`, simply type:

 ```bash
 js
 ```
+This will make all JavaScript files in the current directory executable and run `semistandard` on them

-This saves you 10 characters of typing.
+*This saves you 21 characters of typing.*

 Instead of typing `semistandard --fix` simply type